Makuo12/metal/README.md

 ### Advanced Security

-Security is at the core of Metal.
-We employ **AES encryption** for every transaction, ensuring that both merchant and customer data is fully protected against fraud, making every transaction secure and trustworthy.

-### Future Expansion

-Our goal is to extend our solution to other African countries with established **instant payment infrastructures**, providing access to secure and low-cost contactless payments across the continent.
+Security is a top priority for us.
+Our solution employs various encryption algorithms to safeguard transactions, ensuring that both merchants and customers enjoy the highest level of protection against fraud.

 ---

 ## Join the Revolution

 Metal is transforming the way we make payments.
-Experience fast, secure, and affordable contactless payments that can help businesses grow and provide a more convenient experience for consumers.
+Experience fast, secure, and affordable payments that can help businesses grow and provide a more convenient experience for consumers.

 ## Contact